New York University

 Refereed Journal Articles

-Marlowe, S. "Integrating Schenkerian Concepts with the Undergraduate Theory Curriculum."
+Marlowe, S. 2018.
+"Integrating Schenkerian Concepts with the Undergraduate Theory Curriculum."
 In The Norton Guide to Teaching Music Theory, edited by Rachel Lumsden and Jeffrey Swinkin, 56–78.
-New York: W. W. Norton & Company, 2018.
+New York: W. W. Norton & Company.

-Marlowe, S. “A Schenkerian View of Shostakovich’s ‘Modal-Tonal’ Language.”
-To be presented at the annual meeting of the Rocky Mountain Society of Music Theory, Albuquerque, NM, April 22–23, 2016.
+Marlowe, S. 2016.
+“A Schenkerian View of Shostakovich’s ‘Modal-Tonal’ Language.”
+Presented at the annual meeting of the Rocky Mountain Society of Music Theory, Albuquerque, NM, April 22–23.

 Graduate Review of Tonal Theory (NYU)